-Betting on F1 is very much the hub of bookmakers motor sport betting.
+Betting on F1 in 2020 is very much the hub of bookmakers motor sport betting.
 With the Championship now extended to 20 races, and race times scheduled to cater for the mass European market.
 Formula 1 betting has exploded over recent years from what was a pretty basic offering about the Race Winner and Podium Finish markets several years ago, to the plethora of opportunities available to today’s punter looking to bet on Formula One.
 You can now speculate on whether the Safety Car will be called out or who will be the first driver to crash out!

-The F1 Season runs from mid-March until late November, with races taking place broadly every other weekend, and a month long break in the summer to give the race teams a much deserved break.
+The Formula 1 calendar runs from mid-March until late November, with races taking place broadly every other weekend, and a month long break in the summer to give the race teams a much deserved break.
 Bookmakers will usually price up their betting markets on the following race winner immediately after the previous race finishes, and will then deliver their wider markets by the Monday ahead of the following weekend’s race.